baselime/docs/sending-data/cloudwatch.md

 - `@message`: the message.

 !!!
-If the message in `@message` is a JSON object, Baselime will parse it, otherwise it will be considered a `string`.
+If the message in `@message` is a valid JSON object, Baselime will parse it, otherwise it will be considered a `string`.
 !!!

 ```json # :icon-code: output